 Hard to understand from algorithmic description (pg.
 592).

 Note goals:

-- All actions of losers must be undone - These actions must be undone in reverse log order - Reason for reverse order: - TI changes A from 10 to 20, then from 20 to 30 - Undo: 30->20, 20->10. - Idea: CLR marks that a certain update has been undone, and points to next-earlier update log record that needs attention - So last CLR in the log for a transaction tells the story: transaction undo is finished, or processing needs to start undo work with pointed-to update - In fact, once that last CLR is processed, the undo processing follows a chain of update entries for that transaction back through the log, never studying an old CLR again, but writing new ones.
-But this processing is done along with other transactions.
+- All actions of losers must be undone - These actions must be undone in reverse log order - Reason for reverse order: - TI changes A from 10 to 20, then from 20 to 30 - ▶ Undo: 30->20, 20->10. - Idea: CLR marks that a certain update has been undone, and points to next-earlier update log record that needs attention - So last CLR in the log for a transaction tells the story: undo is finished, or processing needs to start undo work with pointed-to update - In fact, once that last CLR is processed, the undo processing follows a chain of update entries for that transaction back through the log, never studying an old CLR again, but writing new ones.